 Athletic and Liberal Arts Fee.
-Upon the recommendation of the Student Council and by vote of the student body a fee of two dollars a term is charged each student, for which he has free admission to all home athletic and public speaking contests, also free admission to a series of entertainments provided by the Liberal Arts Union.
+Upon the recommendation of the Student Council and by vote of the student body a fee of five dollars a term is charged each student, for which he has free admission to all home athletic and public speaking contests, also free admission to a series of entertainments provided by the Liberal Arts Union.

 Refund of Fees.
-Students withdrawing from college within twenty days after registration, will be refunded all fees except matriculation fee, which is in no case refunded.
+Students withdrawing from College within twenty days after registration, will be refunded all fees except matriculation fee, which is in no case refunded.
 After that time and previous to the close of the first six weeks, one-half of the fees will be refunded.

 After the first six weeks no refund will be made except of room rent, where students room in a dormitory.

-EXAMINATIONS.
+EXAMINATIONS

 Examinations are given in all subjects at the close of the term.
-These are held at the time of the last regularly scheduled class period and may also be given at the period preceding.
+For the fall and winter terms these are held at the time of the last regularly scheduled class period, and may also be given at the period preceding.
+For the spring term examinations will be given according to a schedule.